SAWH-Ying/SAWH-predict/README.md

 # SAWH-predict
-SAWH-predict calculations for the paper "xxx", currently in-review at ppp.
+SAWH-predict calculations for the paper "Global practical potential for metal–organic frameworks assisted atmosphere water harvesting", currently in-review at Nature Water.

 This code predicts water withdrawal and minimum energy requirements for SAWH installations with different MOFs.